denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-middleware.md

 +++
 weight = 14
-title = "Evolutions of a Middleware" description = It is possible to add a second specialized Middleware or integrate several systems through a hierarchy of Middlewares.
+title = "Evolutions of a Middleware" description = "It is possible to add a second specialized Middleware or integrate several systems through a hierarchy of Middlewares."
 +++

 # Evolutions of a Middleware